FritzAndFriends/StreamDeckToolkit/README.md

 ## Pre-Requisites

-In order to make use of this template, you will need to have the [Dotnet Core SDK][] (version 2.2 or above) installed on your development machine.
+In order to make use of this template, you will need to have the [Dotnet Core SDK][] (version 2.2.100 or above) installed on your development machine.

-You will also need to have, at the very least, the [Stream Deck Software][] installed to be able to perform some integration testing of your plugin.
+While not absolutely necessary, it is **strongly** recommended to have the [Stream Deck Software][] installed, to be able to perform some integration testing of your plugin.

 ## Install Project Template

 ### From File System

-Useful for testing local testing of the template when developing.
+Useful for local testing of the template when developing.

     dotnet new -i /StreamDeckToolkit/Templates/StreamDeck.PluginTemplate.Csharp/